Nike Vaporfly 3 Review

 Should You Buy the Nike Vaporfly 3?

-If you're chasing a new PR or a qualifying time in your next race and want the best shoe to do it in, we think the Vaporfly 3 should be where you start.
-It's a racer, and a versatile one at that.
-There aren't many (any?) shoes that are faster over 10K and up for most runners, and very few that can compete with it over 5K.
+If you're chasing a new PR or a qualifying time in your next race and want the best shoe to do it in, we think the Vaporfly 3 should be one of your top choices.
+It's a racer and a versatile one at that.
+There aren't many shoes that are faster over 10K and up for most runners, and very few that can compete with it over 5K.
 Of course, premium performance commands a premium price, and you can't really use this shoe for anything other than going fast.
-The shoes don't make a runner, but they sure make you feel fast!
+The shoes don't make the runner — but they sure make you feel fast!

 What Other Running Shoes Should You Consider?

+Take everything we love about the Vaporfly, put it in a lighter package with even more comfort, and you will have the Asics Metaspeed Sky Paris.
+We think it's the best shoe on the market, and it also retails for slightly less than the Vaporfly 3.
 If you're after premium race day performance but want a bit more stability or grip, the Saucony Endorphin Pro 4 is almost as fast as the Vaporfly but provides significantly better grip, stability, and durability.
-If you want a fast shoe but don't want to pay the super-shoe price, check out the Saucony Endorphin Speed 4.
+If you want a fast shoe but don't want to pay the super shoe price, check out the Saucony Endorphin Speed 4.
 It's a phenomenal daily trainer that can do everything from easy runs to races and provides better stability, upper comfort, and grip than the Vaporfly.